 Step 6: Supply the necessary information to create your account.

-FUND MANAGER : Manages funds in institutions
+FUND MANAGER: Manages funds in institutions

-Fund managers are employees of a large institution (such as a mutual fund,pension fund or an insurance company) who manages the investment of money on behalf of the institutions.
+Fund managers are employees of a large institution (such as a mutual fund, pension fund or an insurance company) who manages the investment of money on behalf of the institutions.

 Mutual fund managers are similar to portfolio managers but the only difference is that mutual fund managers manage the funds of a group of investors collectively and a portfolio manager manages the funds of an individual investor according to his personal needs and preferences.

 Still confused?
-Compare them to types of travelers.
+Compare them to types of travellers.
 Investing in mutual funds is like travelling with a tour group.
 You have a standardized, common itinerary with the rest of the tour and all investors invest in a common scheme.
-But going to a portfolio manager is like being a solo traveler.
+But going to a portfolio manager is like being a solo traveller.
 Your itinerary (financial portfolio in this case) will be customized according to your personal needs and preferences.
 The fees to invest in mutual funds is less compared to hiring a portfolio manager where you have to pay a higher fee.
 Also to invest with portfolio managers minimum fund required is Rs.
-25 lac and in mutual funds you can invest with as little as Rs.
+25 lac and in mutual funds, you can invest with as little as Rs.
 500.

 So now you know who to go to if you want to open an account, invest your money, check your finances and ensure you have cash in your old age.
 If there are other professionals in finance that have made your life easier, let us know in the comments section below.